Forklift Battery Charging

 Fill out the form to watch this Supervisor Safety Tip video.

-Hi, I'm Jill, Chief Safety Officer with Vivid Learning Systems.
+Hi, I'm Jill, Chief Safety Officer with HSI.
 I'm a former OSHA inspector and I'm here to help you identify and correct workplace safety hazards.
 For this series we're at Southern Minnesota Beet Sugar Cooperative, in the heart of the upper Midwest, to show you no matter where you work safety training is for everyone.

 When I was an OSHA inspector, one of the common hazards I found had to do with charging batteries for forklifts.
 The most common hazard was lack of personal protective equipment and the proximity of an eye wash and shower station.
 Let's take a look today at how to protect yourself when doing this really common work.
 And joining me today I have Jerrod, who is a forklift operator here at the Beet Sugar Cooperative.
 And also, we have Ryan, who is a heavy equipment operator here at the plant.